-Discussing salary with job candidates can be tricky.
-To keep from wasting your time or the candidate’s, you need to make sure you’re both in the same ballpark when it comes to compensation.
+Discussing salary and compensation with job candidates can be tricky.
+To keep from wasting your time or the candidate’s, you need to make sure you’re both in the same ballpark.

-Think of your screening interview like a first date.
-You want to put a best foot forward and be honest, but it’s not the time to reveal everything.
+At the same time, while you do want to put a best foot forward and be honest, a salary compensation discussion is not the time to reveal everything.